SEARCH

 Why are some hostas so huge?

 Some hostas are much bigger than others for several reasons including the cultivar (genetics), age of the plant, optimum growing conditions include root space, and fertilizer.
 It’s a good bet that most gardeners with giant—and I mean giant—hostas are starting with species known to grow really large and maxing out the fertilizers.
-While they look cool, keep in mind that commercial fertilizers are not considered environmentally-friendly.
+While they look cool, keep in mind that excessive application of fertilizers can harm the environment.

 Which fertilizer is best for hostas?